Current NIEER Projects

 - New Jersey: Supporting State Policy Development

 - Assessment and Curriculum

 Center on Enhancing Early Learning Outcomes (CEELO).
 One of 22 Comprehensive Centers funded by the U.S. Department of Education, CEELO will strengthen the capacity of State Education Agencies (SEAs) to lead sustained improvements in early learning opportunities and outcomes.
 PI: Steve Barnett.
 Senior Project Director: Lori Connors-Tadros.

 State Preschool Yearbook is an annual publication tracking funding, access, and policies of state preschool programs since 2002.
 It serves as a resource for policymakers, advocates, and researchers to make more informed decisions as state-funded preschool education.
-PI: Steve Barnett; Coordinator: Megan Carolan.
+PI: Steve Barnett; Coordinator: Rebecca Gomez.

 PreK4SA Alignment Study.
 An evaluation in San Antonio, Texas of the alignment the kindergarten entry assessments, the content standards, and the classroom practices in the preschool program.
 PI: Shannon Riley-Ayers; Coordinator: Jessica Thomas Francis.

 PNC Chicago Early Science Learning: Grow Up Great Evaluation.
 Evaluation of the PNC Foundation’s collaborative program to improve preschool children’s science learning opportunities in homes, classrooms, communities, and local science centers.
-PIs: Steve Barnett & Kimberly Brenneman.
+PIs: Steve Barnett & Jessica Thomas Francis.